 What happens at the consultation?
 I’ll show you a portfolio of my favorite images from almost a decade of shooting weddings, and discuss my shooting style and how I approach wedding management.
 I’ll have lots of questions about your wedding day schedule, venues, setup and other details.
 Come prepared to talk about the details of your wedding and what you want from a wedding photographer.
 If you’re ready to move ahead, we can go over package options, sign a contract and finalize the booking with a deposit right there.

 What are your payment terms?
-For weddings, I require a non-refundable 50% deposit toward your package price.
-Your balance can be paid in installments or in one payment; the final payment is due by your wedding day.
-For family and portrait shoots, full payment is required at the time of the photo shoot.
+I require a non-refundable 50% deposit toward your package price.
+Your balance can be paid in installments or in one payment; the final payment is due by the day of your session (for photo sessions) or 10 days before your wedding.

 Why is the deposit so high?
 A deposit locks in your rate and booking, and helps prevent both the client and the photographer from cancelling the booking on a whim.
 Like all wedding vendors, photographers must protect their time and resources.
 By accepting a wedding booking, I’m removing a date from my availability calendar and therefore preventing myself from earning any more money that day.
 If I accept a wedding in good faith and the couple cancels late in the process, I’ll probably be unable to fill that open slot in time and would lose my income for that day.
 With a non-refundable deposit, at least I recoup part of my losses.